-The female will lay eggs in cracks and crevices along the edges of mattresses, box springs and bed frames.
-Bed bugs will also inhabit other cracks and crevices throughout a room that is infested.
+The female lays eggs in cracks and crevices along the edges of mattresses, box springs and bed frames.
+Bed bugs also inhabit other cracks and crevices throughout infested rooms.
 These other areas include; behind picture frames, switch plate covers, loose wallpaper, under door and window casings, baseboards or along the edges of carpets.

 Bed bugs hide in cracks and crevices during daylight hours.

 They hide in the folds and tufts of mattresses, coils of springs, cracks and hollow posts of bed stands bed rails and headboards.
 They may be found in box springs, inside the cabinetry of furniture and the bottom and sides of drawers.

 Bed bugs may hide in upholstery of chairs and sofas.